Apollos-Finance/.github/profile/README.md

 ![Apollos Finance Banner](OG-Banner.jpeg)

-Welcome to the official home of **Apollos Finance**, a decentralized yield protocol built on **Arbitrum** and **Base**.
+Welcome to the official home of **Apollos Finance**, a decentralized yield protocol built on **Arbitrum**.
 Apollos Finance pioneers the next generation of DeFi by integrating institutional-grade risk management with seamless cross-chain accessibility.

 ---